fanguw/FruitNinja3DInterior/README.md

 5. **Update your configuration**

-Once fine-tuning is complete, you can specify your new model ID in your config file.
-For example, in /config/orange_trainfer.config:
+Once fine-tuning is complete, you can specify your new model ID in train_orange_demo.py script.
+For example:
 ```
-  "vertical_sd_model": "stabilityai/stable-diffusion-2-depth",
+  "SD_MODEL_VERTICAL": "stabilityai/stable-diffusion-2-depth",
-  "horizontal_sd_model": "stabilityai/stable-diffusion-2-depth"
+  "SD_MODEL_HORIZONTAL": "stabilityai/stable-diffusion-2-depth"
 ```
 Replace these values with your own fine-tuned model IDs if you have uploaded them to the Hugging Face Hub or a local path.